Apostle Paul at Ephesus

 On this occasion in Ephesus, Paul's garments were made the means of communicating a healing power to those who were at a distance, whether they were possessed with evil spirits, or afflicted with ordinary diseases (Acts 19:12).
 Such effects, thus publicly manifested, were a signal refutation of the charms, amulets and mystic letters of the pagans.

-These miracles through Paul must have produced a great effect upon the minds of those who practiced curious arts in Ephesus.
-Among the magicians who were then in this city, in the course of their wanderings through the East, were several Jewish exorcists (Acts 19:13).
-This is a circumstance which need not surprise us.
 The stern severity with which sorcery was forbidden in the Old Testament (Exodus 22:18, Leviticus 20:27, Deuteronomy 18:10 - 11) attests the early tendency of the Israelites to such practices.
 The Jewish Talmud bears witness to the continuance of these practices at a later period and so it is therefore not surprising that Jewish magicians spread through various parts of the Roman Empire.

-One specific instance in Ephesus is recorded of those who attempted to cast out evil spirits by the "name of Jesus."
-Those presuming to have such authority were seven brothers who were the sons of Sceva (Acts 19:14).
 But the demons, who were subject to Jesus, and by His will subject to those who preached His Gospel, treated with scorn those who used His Name without being converted to His truth.
 The demons told the brothers, "Jesus I know, and Paul I have knowledge of; but you, who are you?"
-And straightway the man who was possessed sprang upon them and attacked with such frantic violence that the seven brothers fled wounded and naked (verse 16)!
+And straightway the man who was possessed sprang upon them and attacked with such frantic violence that the seven brothers fled wounded and naked (Acts 19:16)!

 This fearful result of the profane use of that Holy Name which was proclaimed by Paul soon became well known both among the Greeks and the Jews.
 Consternation and alarm took possession of the minds of many.
 Even among those who had given their faith to Apostle Paul's preaching, some appear to have retained their attachment to the practice of magical arts.
 Their conscience was moved by what had recently occurred and they publicly forsook their deeds of darkness.

-Repentance of socerers
+Repentance of Socerers

 The fear and conviction at Ephesus seems to have extended beyond those who made a profession of Christianity.
 A large number of the sorcerers themselves openly renounced the practice which had been so signally condemned by a higher power.
 They brought together the books that contained their mystic formularies and burnt them before Paul and all the people (Acts 19:19).